Slowly rose: my shadow on the ground

 Dreamily began a dreamy roam,

-LUNATION is a program of theatrical gatherings in response to significant days on the Canadian calendar.
-Threshold in association with community partners will bring you LUNATION events during selected months in our St. Clair West and Oakwood Village neighbourhoods.
-All events are free or pay-what-you -can.
+LUNATION is a program of theatrical gatherings inspired by days of significance in various months.
+In association with community partners, Threshold began offering LUNATION events for selected months in our St. Clair West and Oakwood Village neighbourhoods prior to the pandemic.

-February’s theme was ‘Family’ and the first LUNATION event was a performance of Mark Cassidy’s Allistonian Brockvillian Dionysian: memories of growing up in a hotel and motel in small town Ontario.
-ABD took place Feb.
-24 at the Amp Studio Café 154 Oakwood Ave.
+The first LUNATION was in response to February's theme of Family-- a performance of Mark Cassidy’s Allistonian Brockvillian Dionysian.
+ABD took place at the Amp Studio Café 154 Oakwood Ave.

-April was National Poetry Month and we celebrated it with Recite Night, Sunday April 29th @7:30 at Ellington's Music & Café 805 St. Clair Ave.
+April was National Poetry Month and we celebrated with Recite Night at Ellington's Music & Café 805 St. Clair Ave.
 West.
-Admission was free.
 People from diverse backgrounds came out to share and discuss their favourite poems.
 Thank you to Ellington's for hosting!